TritonDataCenter/triton-cloud-images/README.md

 ## Building with Bhyve and packer on SmartOS

-We have created a [packer plugin for bhyve](https://github.com/TritonDataCenter/packer-plugin-bhyve) that works with SmartOS.
+We have created a [packer plugin for bhyve](https://github.com/TritonDataCenter/packer-plugin-bhyve) that works with SmartOS (and should be compatible with other illumos distributions).
 Please report any issues that you find.

 Building images requires additional services to be installed, running, and properly configured.
 The build script will attempt to make the proper modifications to the build environment.
 Because of this, building images should be done in a zone dedicated for this purpose, and not general purpose dev environments.